LivingLegacyMedia/vowbound/chapter_01.md

 *What you hold is older than kingdoms, older than the myths that remember it.
 I spent my life trying to understand it, and in the end, I can only tell you what little I learned:*

 *It chooses its bearer.
-Not by merit, not by birthright, but by something I never fully grasped.*
+Not by merit, not by birthright, but by something I never fully grasped.
+The bond, once formed, cannot be broken except by death or willing surrender.
+Even if someone killed the coin's-bearer and took it by force, it would likely reject them dormant for years, perhaps decades, until it bonded with another.*

+*The coin governs the realm of mind: knowledge, perception, memory, intelligence.
+You cannot use it to grow crops or command storms.
+Do not attempt to do so.*

 *It will show you what things are worth.
 Not by the price of men, but their true value.
 The two are rarely the same.*

 *Everything has a cost.
-Always.*
+Always.
+You must possess something of equal value to what you seek.
+The greater the request, the greater the cost demanded.
+Some things are simply beyond reach because no mortal possesses enough to trade for them.
+The Law will not permit unbalanced transactions.*

-*I don't know if it will accept you as it accepted me.
+*I don't know if the coin will accept you as it accepted me.
 But if it does, I pray you are wiser than I was.
 I tried to use it to chase shadows and in the process I lost everything of real value.
-Don't make the same mistake I made.*
+Don't make the same mistake.*

 *The Hollow is coming, Cassian.
 I heard the stories before I died—refugees fleeing something that empties people from the inside.
 I fear I now understand what that means, though I hope I'm wrong.*